fasl8/ft_transcendences/README.md

           </div>
   - Minor module: Server-Side Rendering (SSR) Integration
     - Parts of the app are rendered server-side using Django templates to support SEO and improve performance on slower networks.

+## 🤝 Contributing

+This project follows 42 School guidelines and standards.
+All implementation decisions are justified and documented for evaluation purposes.

+## 📝 License

+This project is part of the 42 School curriculum and adheres to the school's academic policies.